jakobbbbbbb/AutonomousBlueye/README.md

 Another node takes this info and outputs values in surge, sway, heave, and yaw.
 These values will then be translated into thruster values by the onboard SDK which includes thrust allocation.

+The code is developed for Ubuntu 22.04.5 LTS (Jammy Jellyfish).
+It is strongly advised to run from a native Linux computer or a dual boot.

 ## Project details:
 This project is developed by Christian Lindahl Elseth and Jakob Rude Øvstaas as part of our master thesis at Marine Technology NTNU.